lbmerchant93/miwi-backend/README.md

 ## Features

 ### Prisma:
 A TypeScript ORM used to help app read and write data to the database in an intuitive and safe way.
 Generates resolvers used for querying data.
-Can create addition resolvers that manipulate the generated CRUD resolvers.
+Can create additional resolvers that manipulate the generated CRUD resolvers.

 ### PostgreSQL:
 An object relational database system.
-Created with Heroku add on to create database.

 ### GraphQL:
 Language used for querying data.